An REI store in Berkeley, Calif. on Thursday officially voted to unionize, officially making it the second organized REI store in the U.S.

-A wave of unionization efforts have become common across retail in recent months.
-Since December, three corporate-owned Starbucks stores have unionized, with more conducting votes and expressing interest.
+The news marks the latest development in a wave of unionization efforts across retail in recent months.
+Since December, more than 200 Starbucks stores have voted to unionize.
 Employees at an Amazon warehouse on New York’s Staten Island officially voted to form the first Amazon union in April.
 In May, employees at a Christiansburg, Va.
 Target store filed for a union election with the National Labor Relations Board, largely stemming from the desire to have veteran employees receive an additional $2 of pay per hour.

-And just last week, employees at an Apple store in Baltimore Md. store voted to unionize, becoming the first Apple store to do so.
+And in June, employees at an Apple store in Baltimore Md. store voted to unionize, becoming the first Apple store to do so.

 These organizing efforts come on the heels of a pandemic that has tested the limits of many once-deemed “essential” retail employees.
 In many cases, retail unions are highlighting the need for support in customer-facing roles as well as additional pay and benefits.
 In general, people are more receptive to the movement.
 A Gallup poll from September 2021 showed that 68% of Americans approve of them, the highest rating since 1965.